Cross-functional team: Greater scope of information

-Cross-functional teams require a wide range of information to reach their decisions.
-They need to draw on information from all parts of an organization's information base.
-This includes information from all functional departments.
+Cross-functional teams require a wide range of information to make decisions.
+They need to draw on information from all parts of an organization's information base, including data from all functional departments.
 System integration becomes important because it makes all information accessible through a single interface.
-An inherent benefit of a cross-functional team is the breadth of knowledge brought to the group by each member.
-Each team member is a representative of a department and therefore can leverage their familiarity with accessing and providing knowledge of that department for the team.
-This increases the efficiency of a cross-functional team by reducing time spent gathering information.
+An inherent benefit of a cross-functional team is the breadth of knowledge that each member brings to the group.
+Each team member represents a department and can therefore leverage their familiarity with accessing and providing knowledge from that department to support the team.
+This increases the efficiency of a cross-functional team by reducing the time spent gathering information.

 Greater depth of information

 Cross-functional teams require information from all levels of management.
-The teams may have their origins in the perceived need to make primarily strategic decisions, tactical decisions, or operational decisions, but they will require all three types of information.
-Almost all self-directed teams will need information traditionally used in strategic, tactical, and operational decisions.
-For example, new product development traditionally ranks as a tactical procedure.
-It gets strategic direction from top management, and uses operational departments like engineering and marketing to perform its task.
-But a new product development team would consist of people from the operational departments and often someone from top management.
+These teams may be formed to address primarily strategic, tactical, or operational decisions, but they require all three types of information.
+Most self-directed teams need information that is traditionally used in strategic, tactical, and operational decision-making.
+For example, new product development is traditionally considered a tactical process.
+It receives strategic direction from top management and relies on operational departments, such as engineering and marketing, to carry out its tasks.
+However, a new product development team typically consists of individuals from these operational departments and often includes a representative from top management.

 In many cases, the team would make unstructured strategic decisions—such as what markets to compete in, what new production technologies to invest in, and what return on investment to require; tactical decisions like whether to build a prototype, whether to concept-test, whether to test-market, and how much to produce; and structured operational decisions like production scheduling, inventory purchases, and media flightings.
 In other cases, the team would confine itself to tactical and operational decisions.
 In either case it would need information associated with all three levels.